 You can also add tomato based sauce for extra moisture and flavor!
-You do want to be careful to not cover everything in a sauce but you also can use low calorie condiments to soften meats.
+You do want to be careful to not cover everything in a sauce (and thus make it a soft textured protein that leaves your pouch quicker) but you also can use low calorie condiments to soften meats.

 Below are a couple recipes that are very moist because they are cooked in a liquid:

-Use a THERMOMETER, cook in batches and cut meat sizes down smaller before cooking to help you from overcooking meats.
+Use a meat thermometer, cook in batches and cut meat sizes down smaller before cooking to help you from overcooking meats.